mhotoft/dsc-cp-package/README.md

-## Video Binary
-The specific delivered format should be know as well as the ending of the filename.
-E.g. XXXX12312321.ts or other. *.ts are accepted for now.
+## Mezzanine (Video Binary)
+The specific delivered mezzanine-format should be cleared during an onboarding test-phase.

+In general the filename should follow a consistent naming convention. e.g. XXXX12312321.ts - only *.ts and *.mp4 are acceptable container formats for mezzanine files.
-The link between the ADI and the video binary can be done through naming of the video file or through linking it within the adi.xml it self, like so:
+The link between the ADI and the mezzanine can be done through naming of the video file or through linking it within the adi.xml, for instance:

 	<Asset>
       <Metadata>